sei22/Maze-Adventure-Game/README.md

 3. **Level 3**
    - All enemies from previous levels.
    - Enemy 4: **Spawns directly on the player**, increasing the challenge.

+## Project Background

+- This project was developed in 2021 during my final year of high school, as a team of four.

 ## Bonus Features